-Government-wide and Fund Financial Statements
+Government-Wide Financial Statements

 The government-wide financial statements (i.e., the Statement of Net Position and the Statement of Activities) report information on all of the activities of the District.
 Governmental activities are generally supported by taxes, charges for services and intergovernmental revenues.

-There are no business-type activities in the District for the year ended December 31, 2022.
+There are no business-type activities in the District for the year ended December 31, 2023.